Skip to content

 History

-Sunday, 14 January 2007 | cornelius schumacher
+Sunday, 14 January 2007 | Cornelius Schumacher

 I was doing a bit of historical work today.
 While moving the content of the old KOrganizer home page to the Kontact web site I came across all kinds of interesting stuff of the past which I had completely forgotten.
 When I told Adriaan about the news entry on the KOrganizer web page from almost seven years ago that reported about me becoming KOrganizer maintainer, he quickly put on his SVN statistics guru hat and digged up some interesting numbers.
 Boy are we a bunch of oldtimers.